AlveenaKhan784784/Personality-Detection/README.md

 - **Model Evaluation**: Evaluated model performance using metrics such as **accuracy**, **precision**, **recall**, and **F1-score**.
 - **Results**: Identified the best-performing model, achieving an accuracy of up to 80% on the test set.
 - **Visualization**: Included confusion matrices and ROC curves to visualize the results of the model evaluations.

+## Summary
+In this project, we conducted exploratory data analysis to understand the dataset better.
+We examined the distribution of personality types and analyzed the average post lengths associated with each personality type.
+This analysis provided insights that could inform feature engineering and model selection.